tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 I would speculate that this idea was born in an attempt to lower the review load caused by using sentence cards.
-Sentence cards take longer to review compared to other card types, so in order to deal with it you could suspend older cards and only spend time on relatively young cards.
+Sentence cards take longer to review compared to other card types.
+In order to lower review load people suspend older cards and only spend time on relatively young cards.

 Instead of sentence cards I recommend you use targeted sentence cards